7 Best Duck Calls for Beginners in 2024

 4. Duck Commander Uncle Si

-Duck Commander Classic Series Duck Call,...
+Duck Commander Classic Duck Calls –...

 Learning how to blow a single-reed call is generally more difficult.
 So I suggest most beginners start with a double or triple reed call.
 But this one is actually designed for beginners.
 Just check any online store selling duck hunting gear.
 You will find a ton of positive reviews from novice and amateur hunters.